 Instructions

-- Mix marinade ingredients together and pour into a large bag that seals or a flat container.
+- Mix marinade ingredients together and pour into a large bag that seals or a flat glass container.

 Nutrition